As an Amazon Associate I earn from qualifying purchases.

-So what makes a good rowing machine for a big guy?
+So what makes a rowing machine heavy-duty?
 Besides the obvious requirement of weight capacity, there are a bunch of things to look for that will help us in making a decision.
 So let’s get to it!

 If you have a bit more time and are interested in the pros and cons of each machine (as well as what to look for if you want to look at others on the market) then keep reading!

-My first thought when I saw this rowing machine is that it would break in half when I sat on it.
+I must admit that when I first saw a C2 machine I was convinced that it would break in half when I sat on it.
 I was wrong.
 In fact, this machine not only has a 500lb capacity, but it is the machine that gyms throughout the country rely on for their rowing classes.
 This machine is meant to be used and abused by soccer moms, overweight businessmen, obese patrons, and huge meatheads.
-Needless to say, if you have it in you house and care for it properly, it will last a lifetime!
+Needless to say, if you have it in your house and care for it properly, it will last a lifetime!

-In addition to it’s impeccable build quality, here are the other things I loved about this machine:
+In addition to its impeccable build quality, here are the other things I love about this machine:

 - Industry Leading Workout Control: air resistance is responsive to every stroke and provides even resistance.
 Also, the level of resistance can be easily adjusted with the damper which has 10 different settings.